 2. Manage a Freeze

-After you sign into your myEquifax account, you will see your account dashboard.
+After you sign in to your myEquifax account, you will see your account dashboard.
 On the upper-right side of the page, there is a “Manage a freeze” link.
 Click the link to continue.

-3. Two Step Flow
+3. Step-By-Step Flow

 What to do with Unfrozen Credit

 Use it!
 Unfrozen credit means you can apply for new credit cards, get approved for a mortgage, or apply for other credit products.
 If you found Snowcap.Me helpful or want to support our mission, shop our latest offers by clicking the button below.

 Important note: With your myEquifax account, how to unfreeze your credit at Equifax is pretty straightforward.
 However, thawing your credit only at Equifax may cause a new credit application to fail if your Experian or TransUnion credit files are still frozen.
 If you haven’t already done so, unfreeze your credit at Experian and TransUnion to be sure a company can check your creditworthiness.